updated on 15 October 2019

-But making time to submit two or three focused, tailored applications this term could take you a giant leap forward in your journey to becoming a lawyer.
-Some 18 law firms are accepting applications for winter vacation scheme places over October and November, among them major City and national firms including Allen & Overy, Bryan Cave Leighton Paisner, Herbert Smith Freehills, Hogan Lovells, Linklaters, Norton Rose Fulbright and Squire Patton Boggs.
+Making time to submit two or three focused, tailored applications this term could take you a giant leap forward in your journey to becoming a lawyer.
+Sixteen law firms are accepting applications for winter vacation scheme places between now and 17 November, among them top City and national firms including Allen & Overy, Ashurst, Bristows, Jones Day, Hogan Lovells, Slaughter and May and Squire Patton Boggs.

 Winter vacation schemes usually take place in January and February.
-And as many recruiters will tell you, these placements are often the best route to a training contract because firms view them as a way to assess candidates more naturally than through a single interview or assessment centre, and so make a lot of their offers to people who have completed a vacation scheme with them.
+And as many recruiters will tell you, these placements are often the best route to a training contract because firms view them as a way to assess candidates more naturally than through a single interview or assessment centre.
+Some firms even recruit exclusively through their vacation schemes.

 Even if you don’t manage to secure a place on a winter vacation scheme, the experience of going through the application process is highly valuable.
 If you get to an assessment centre or interview but don’t receive an offer, the lessons you learn from it and the feedback you will likely receive from the firm’s recruiters can be used to give you an even better chance next time – and you will already have proved that you are good enough to land an interview.